My favourite walks are around the grounds of stately homes near my home in Lincolnshire! Burghley House and Grimsthorpe Castle.

 It was difficult to have negative thoughts repeating in my head, whilst the throbbing aches pulsated in my feet, wrists, hips and fingers.
 Writing down these thoughts felt like a slight release.
 When I didn’t want to talk to anyone, writing on to paper what I wanted to shout out loud felt like a less aggressive way to express myself!

 Now I am less poorly, I have learnt to appreciate the good days.
 Instead of feeling low for days or weeks, I try to make each day a bit brighter.
-I have compiled a list of things I like to do, that don’t break the bank, to put a smile on my face; on my own, with friends or with my family.
+I have compiled a list of things I like to do, that don’t break the bank, to put a smile on my face and make me feel better; on my own, with friends or with my family.

 - Take a walk in the countryside